AP FACT CHECK: Harris eligible to serve as VP, president

 Since she was born on U.S. soil, she is considered a natural born U.S. citizen under the 14th Amendment, and she is eligible to serve as either the vice president or president, Jessica Levinson, a professor at Loyola Law School, told The Associated Press Thursday.

 “Full stop, end of story, period, exclamation point,” Levinson said.

-Levinson added that it is widely accepted in the legal community that someone born in America is eligible for the U.S. presidency.
+There is “no serious dispute” in the legal community around the idea that someone born in the U.S. can serve as president, said Juliet Sorensen, a law professor at Northwestern University.

+“The VP has the same eligibility requirements as the president,” Sorensen said.
+“Kamala Harris, she has to be a natural-born citizen, at least 35 years old, and a resident in the United States for at least 14 years.
+She is.
+That’s really the end of the inquiry.”

 Trump was asked directly about the social media posts by a reporter Thursday.
 “I heard today that she doesn’t meet the requirements,” Trump said in response.